 A UTMA-529 or UGMA-529 account conversion may impact who controls the assets.
 In some cases, the Section 529 plan sponsors require special handling and labeling of these conversions.
 In these instances, the specific account is labeled as a “Custodial Section 529 account” and the plan sponsor will turn the assets over to the minor when they reach adulthood, just as if it was a classic custodial account.
 This usually occurs when the child reaches the age of 18 or 21, depending on the state.

 There are some plan sponsors, however, that do not require this special account treatment even though there is still a legal obligation remaining for the parent or grandparent.
-Some parents might consider misrepresenting the source of these funds when they fill out the Section 529 account form to avoid this possibility, but that is not advisable since it is not legal and allows your child to sue you for mismanagement of their money.
+Some parents might be tempted to misrepresent the source of these funds when they fill out the Section 529 account form to avoid this possibility, but that is not advisable since it is not legal and allows your child to sue you for mismanagement of their money.

-A UGMA or UTMA-529 conversion is generally considered a positive move when it comes to qualifying for financial aid.
-This is because the assets of a custodial account are counted as the child’s assets, but the assets in the converted 529 account, however, are now counted as belonging to the parents if the student is still a dependent.
+A UGMA-529 or UTMA-529 conversion is generally considered a positive move when it comes to qualifying for financial aid.
+This is because the assets of a custodial account are counted as the child’s assets, but the assets in the converted 529 account are now counted as belonging to the parents if the student is still a dependent.

 This means that by converting a UGMA or UTMA account to a Section 529 account, only 5.64% of the assets are expected to be used annually by the parents, as opposed to 20% being used by the student prior to the conversion.

-Before making any decision on a UGMA or UTMA-529 account conversion, it is a good idea to call your state’s Section 529 plan sponsor or consult with your investment and tax advisors.
+Before making any decision on a UGMA-529 or UTMA-529 account conversion, it is a good idea to call your state’s Section 529 plan sponsor or consult with your investment and tax advisors.